Kabelkim/Nanoscience-MSc/README.md

 Density Functional Theory (DFT) is a quantum mechanical method used to study the electronic structure of atoms, molecules, and solids.
 It provides a powerful approach to investigate various properties such as energy, structure, and bonding in materials.

 ## GPAW
-GPAW is an open-source software package that implements DFT calculations using real-space grids and projector-augmented wave (PAW) method.
+GPAW is an open-source software package that implements DFT calculations using real-space grids and projector-augmented wave method.
 It offers efficient and accurate simulations of materials by combining the advantages of both plane wave and localized basis set methods.

 ## Description
 The algorithms were used as part of the master thesis "Investigation of adsorption energies in phase-separated alloys."
 They utilize GPAW and ASE liberies in python, and are run as jobs on a high-performance cluster at the University of copenhagen.